minnib578/DL-ML/README.md

 * adaptive learning rate

-#### 3) how to choose the learning rate? and how to choose learning rate
+#### 3) how to choose the learning rate?
 For gradient descent to reach the local minimum we must set the learning rate to an appropriate value, which is neither too low nor too high.
 This is important because if the steps it takes are too big, it may not reach the local minimum because it bounces back and forth between the convex function of gradient descent (see left image below).
 If we set the learning rate to a very small value, gradient descent will eventually reach the local minimum but that may take a while(see right image).

    ![image](https://user-images.githubusercontent.com/63558665/117906321-ace3fa00-b2a2-11eb-9767-71d24d1923c2.png)

-if the learning rate is up and down interatively, it may be caused by high learning rate. in order to choose a good learning, plotting the cost function as the optimization runs also is a method chosing a learning rate:
+if the loss of model is up and down interatively, it may be caused by high learning rate. in order to choose a good learning, plotting the cost function as the optimization runs also is a method chosing a learning rate:
-* Try multiple choise,crude rule of thumb: update changes weight about 01-1%
+* Try multiple choise,crude rule of thumb: update changes weight about 0.1-1%
 * Linesearch: keep walking in the same direction as long as 𝑓 is still decreasing

 #### 4)what is batch gradient descent, stachastic gradient descent, mini-batch gradient descent?
-1. batch gradient descent calculates the error for each example within the training dataset, but only after all training examples have been evaluated does the model get updated
+1. batch gradient descent calculates the error for each sample within the training dataset, but only after all training samples have been evaluated does the model get updated

      ![image](https://user-images.githubusercontent.com/63558665/117908665-d2730280-b2a6-11eb-8265-935f26e9e2d8.png)

+     * advantage:
+          computational efficient
-     * advantage:computational efficient,it produces a stable error gradient and a stable convergence,Less oscillations and noisy steps taken towards the global minima of the loss function due to updating the parameters by computing the average of all the training samples rather than the value of a single sample
+          it produces a stable error gradient and a stable convergence Less oscillations and noisy steps taken towards the global minima of the loss function due to updating the parameters by computing the average of all the training samples rather than the value of a single sample
+     * disadvantage:
-     * disadvantage:stable error gradient can lead to a local minimum.The entire training set can be too large to process in the memory due to which additional memory might be needed.
+          stable error gradient can lead to a local minimum.
+          The entire training set can be too large to process in the memory due to which additional memory might be needed.
           Depending on computer resources it can take too long for processing all the training samples as a batch

 2. stochastic gradient descent: one training sample (example) is passed through the neural network at a time and the parameters (weights) of each layer are updated with the computed gradient

     ![image](https://user-images.githubusercontent.com/63558665/117910801-98a3fb00-b2aa-11eb-864b-de57abb9ff20.png)

     * advantage:
        It is easier to fit into memory due to a single training sample being processed by the network It is computationally fast as only one sample is processed at a time For larger datasets it can converge faster as it causes updates to the parameters more frequently Due to frequent updates the steps taken towards the minima of the loss function have oscillations which can help getting out of local minimums of the loss function
     * disadvantage:
        The minima is very noisy caused by frequent update the step taken towards It may take longer to achieve convergence to the minima of loss function Frequent update causes computation expensive due to using all resources for processing one training sample at a time It loses the advanatage of vetorized operations

  3. minni-batch gradient descent: Mini-batch gradient descent is the go-to method since it’s a combination of the concepts of SGD and batch gradient descent.
 It simply splits the training dataset into small batches and performs an update for each of those batches

     ![image](https://user-images.githubusercontent.com/63558665/117910758-80cc7700-b2aa-11eb-85e9-a93a486a046f.png)

     * advantage:
        Easily fits in the memory
        It is computationally efficient
        Benefit from vectorization
        If stuck in local minimums, some noisy steps can lead the way out of them Average of the training samples produces stable error gradients and convergence

-#### 5)what is mean sqaured error, cross-entropy ? and what is the difference ?
+#### 5) what is mean sqaured error, cross-entropy ? and what is the difference ?
 * MSE measures the average of the squares of the errors

     ![image](https://user-images.githubusercontent.com/63558665/117914164-c3914d80-b2b0-11eb-936c-90862ce28ab3.png)

 * Cross-entropy is a measure of the difference between two probability distributions for a given random variable or set of events.

     ![image](https://user-images.githubusercontent.com/63558665/117914617-b45ecf80-b2b1-11eb-8248-343d3f13f2d2.png)

     MSE is used for linear regression and cross-entropy is used for classification problems

-#### 6) what is activation function? and the classification of activation function.
+#### 6) what is activation function?
 An activation function in a neural network defines how the weighted sum of the input is transformed into an output from a node or nodes in a layer of the network

 * sigmoid used in logistic regression classification.The function takes any real value as input and outputs values in the range 0 to 1.
 The larger the input (more positive), the closer the output value will be to 1.0, whereas the smaller the input (more negative), the closer the output will be to 0.0. sigmoid cause vanishing gradient, and the gradient will be zero when x is inf and -inf.

     ![image](https://user-images.githubusercontent.com/63558665/117915606-9b571e00-b2b3-11eb-8088-9833fa80ca75.png)